hjiangAnthony/Projects-for-Graduate-School/README.md

 One big challenge of this study was that there were limited empirical studies as a large sample to perform casual analysis.
 Countries like Namibia, Canada, India, and the U.S. had their own experiments, however, couldn't be simply compared together due to the diverse social-economic and cultural differences.
 In addition, the impact from UBI to crime rates also required tools in time-series analysis.
 The author used the first difference method to address the influence from time trends, and performed seperately to each experiments.

+The conlusion is that:
+>Overall, the UBI effect predicted by UEC model is verified both in terms of economic conditions and different time scales.
+In developing countries, UBI seems to have relatively more instant and obvious effect in reducing poverty and economic crime rates.
+In long period, UBI is believed to be helpful in lessening poverty crime, though the amount of UBI is also a crucial factor to consider.

+Although the UBI study still lacks sufficient empirical data--it is difficult, by nature, since UBI trails requires enormous investment.
+However, institutions like the United Nation Development and Programme (UNDP) is calling for methods of [Temporary Basic Income (TBI)](https://www.undp.org/content/undp/en/home/news-centre/news/2020/Temporary_Basic_Income_to_protect_the_worlds_poorest_people_slow_COVID19.html) to act against the COVID-19 for developing countries.
+I feel that my study can be of some help to their efforts to alleviate sufferings due to COVID-19, with knowledge of data science, economics and politics.

 Thank you for your consideration in my application!